Heinrich Prinz zu Sayn-Wittgenstein: Who shot down Sayn-Wittgenstein?

 The question of who shot down Sayn-Wittgenstein is unanswered.
-Friedrich Ostheimer remained convinced that they were shot down by a long range intruder de Havilland Mosquito night fighter.
+Friedrich Ostheimer remained convinced that his aircraft was shot down by a long-range intruder de Havilland Mosquito night fighter.
 However, no Mosquito pilot claimed an aerial victory that night.
 A closer analysis reveals that three Mosquitos, two Serrate-equipped aircraft from No. 141 Squadron RAF and one from No. 239 Squadron RAF, participated in the attacks on Magdeburg.
-Only one Mosquito had enemy contact: No. 141 Squadron's Mosquito F.II, DZ303, piloted by Pilot Officer Desmond Snape with Flying Officer L. Fowler as his radar operator reported radar contact at 23:15 south of Brandenburg.
+Only one Mosquito had enemy contact: No. 141 Squadron's Mosquito F.II, DZ303, piloted by Pilot Officer Desmond Snape with Flying Officer I. Fowler as his radar operator reported radar contact at 23:15 south of Brandenburg.
 After three to four minutes of pursuit they encountered a Ju 88 with its position lights on.
 They attacked the Ju 88 and believed to have damaged it behind its cockpit, but they did not claim a victory.
 This encounter, according to the author Peter Hinchliffe and Martin Bowman, exactly matches the time and area in which Sayn-Wittgenstein was killed.

 The wreck location at Stendal, and the site of Ostheimer's parachute landing at Schönhausen, which both lie on the bombers' approach route to Magdeburg, are more than 30 mi from the area where Snape and Fowler reported their contact.
 It is also likely that Sayn-Wittgenstein was shot down only a few minutes after his last victory at 22:40, while Snape and Fowler claimed their Ju 88 damaged (not destroyed) over half an hour later.
 Sayn-Wittgenstein was in the bomber stream, where Mosquito fighters did not venture because the bombers would fire on any twin-engined aircraft, and he would not have had his navigation lights illuminated.
 Historians Alfred Price and Martin Middlebrook have both suggested that Sayn-Wittgenstein was shot down by a bomber.
 Three RAF bomber crews returning from the raid filed claims for German night fighters shot down.
 Two claimed Ju 88s in the vicinity of Magdeburg and one claimed a Bf 110.
 These claims appear to be in line with German records which show the Luftwaffe lost two Ju 88s, one Bf 110 and one Heinkel He 219 that night.
 The He 219 was that of Hauptmann Manfred Meurer, credited with 65 victories, who apparently collided with his final victim, a Lancaster.
 The wrecks of the two aircraft were found locked together and there were no survivors from either crew.
 One of the bomber crews claiming a Ju 88 shot down near Magdeburg was a Pathfinder Lancaster crew from No. 156 Squadron RAF.
 Their tail gunner, Flight Lieutenant T.R.
 Thomson from Edinburgh, fired on a Ju 88 at close range during its second approach and saw it go down.
 Ostheimer's account states that Sayn-Wittgenstein was attacking a Lancaster at the time and was shot down on his second approach.